Last Updated on by Adriaan Du Toit

 If you prize having greater control over the look of the various visual elements that comprise your email marketing campaigns and don’t mind a slightly steeper learning curve in the workflow and automation areas, MailerLite is the way to go.

-However, if you’re willing to let the tool make most of your creative decisions and limit the variety of visual options at your disposal, but win simplicity and variety in terms of the more complex features, then go for ConvertKit.
+However, if you’re willing to let your email marketing platform make most of your creative decisions and limit the variety of visual options at your disposal, but win simplicity and variety in terms of the more complex features, then go ahead and open a ConvertKit account.

-Both of these tools are genuinely excellent at what they do, and, with almost no exceptions, you’re not going to shoot yourself in the foot by choosing one over the other.
+Both of these email marketing tools are genuinely excellent at what they do, and, with almost no exceptions, you’re not going to shoot yourself in the foot by choosing one over the other.

 In this section we take a look at how each of these two companies position their product.
 What problems do they focus on solving?
 What claims do they make about their products?
 Who are they selling their product to?
 What do they feel are their product’s most valuable selling points?